-Hora or the Old Town is a lively center of activity on the island.
+Hora or the Old Town is a lively center of activity on the island and wandering around its lanes is one of the coolest things to do in Mykonos town.
 The town center is a maze of narrow whitewashed alleys and bright blue and pink balconies characteristic of Cycladic towns.
 You’ll see churches, homes, restaurants, pubs and shops.
 Take your time and get lost in these lanes, sit down for a Greek Freddo, and people watch in the lively center.

 Of course, this is also where it hits you just how commercial the island is- the likes of Prada and Gucci make an appearance, which is not surprising given that Mykonos sees rich holidaymakers from all over the world, especially the Middle East.
 The town is definitely more likeable in the day, just as the sleepy party island is waking up post 11.00am and the narrow streets are not as crowded.
 If you like to shop, there’s a whole range available here from very expensive brands and boutiques to lower end bohemian styles.
 If you love hats like I do, you’ll find yourself spoilt for choice with hats that are more pieces of art than accessories.

 Get the obligatory windmill photo close to Little Venice.
 You can easily walk from the town center towards the waterfront, one of the most beautiful places in Mykonos, and you’ll see the windmills (and the crowds of tourists waiting to take a photo, yes, even in the shoulder season).
 These were built in the 16th century and feature on many photos, postcards and paintings of Mykonos and once you see them for real, it’s easy to see the appeal.
 They overlook the waterfront and the whole setting is kind of romantic.